 - Was past work sheltered or protected employment?

-- Vocational opinion based on both objective and subjective evidence regarding the estimated date the veteran was unable to work at SGE.
+The analysis also includes a vocational opinion based on both objective and subjective evidence regarding the estimated date the veteran was unable to work at SGE.

-What Goes Into A Vocational Assessment
+What Goes into a Vocational Assessment?

-How TDIU Cases Are Evaluated
+How TDIU Cases are Evaluated?